CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

 To determine if a switch support higher power modes, consult the {{<exlink url="https://cumulusnetworks.com/hcl" text="Cumulus Linux HCL">}} and the hardware manufacturer specifications for power limitations for a switch in question.

 Mellanox switches vary in their support of high power modules.
-For example, on some Mellanox Spectrum 1 switches, only the first and last 2 QSFP ports support up to QSFP power class 6 (4.5W) and only the first and last two SFP ports support SFP power class 3 (2.0W) modules.
+For example, on some Mellanox Spectrum 1 switches, only the first and last two QSFP ports support up to QSFP power class 6 (4.5W) and only the first and last two SFP ports support SFP power class 3 (2.0W) modules.
 Other Spectrum 1 switches do not support high power ports at all.
 Consult the {{<exlink url="https://cumulusnetworks.com/hcl" text="Cumulus Linux HCL">}} and the hardware manufacturer specifications for exact details of which ports support high power modules.

 Broadcom switches do not restrict power levels on a per-port basis; the power rating is done for the entire SFP or QSFP power bus.